 Kathy also co-founded the youth environmentalist non-profit Jo-Jikum dedicated to empowering Marshallese youth to seek solutions to climate change and other environmental impacts threatening their home island.
 Kathy has been selected as one of 13 Climate Warriors by Vogue in 2015 and the Impact Hero of the Year by Earth Company in 2016.
 She received her Master’s in Pacific Island Studies from the University of Hawaiʻi at Mānoa.

-From February 10th-28th, 2018, Kathy is planning to voyage to Runit Island, where 85,000 cubic metres of radioactive waste were buried by the United States in the late 1970s.
+From February 10th-28th, 2018, Kathy was on a voyage to Runit Island, where 85,000 cubic metres of radioactive waste were buried by the United States in the late 1970s.
 This journey aligns with her mission of using poetry and media to highlight the nuclear legacy and trauma that Marshallese people have experienced.
-Join us in following her voyage!

 Watch some of Kathy’s nuclear weapons-related spoken poems here: